vapor/docs/4.0/docs/fluent/authentication.md

 app.migrations.add(User.Migration())
 ```

 The first thing you will need is an endpoint to create new users.
 Let's use `POST /users`.
-Create a `Content` struct representing the data this endpoint expects.
-Learn more about the Content API [here](../content.md).
+Create a [Content](../content.md) struct representing the data this endpoint expects.

 ```swift
 import Vapor